Marine reserves A to Z

 The Mōtū Manawa-Pollen Island Marine Reserve protects 500 hectares of the inner reaches of Auckland's Waitemata Harbour.

-This 1,800 ha marine reserve encloses a typical slice of the north Taranaki coastline, as well as the possibly unique sponge gardens of Pariokariwa reef.
-The diversity of species encrusting the reef is amongst the highest recorded anywhere in New Zealand and ranks highly internationally.
+Parininihi Marine Reserve showcases a slice of the north Taranaki coastline and the unique sponge gardens of Pariokariwa reef, boasting some of the highest species diversity recorded in New Zealand and around the world.

 Pōhatu Marine Reserve is a sheltered bay on Banks Peninsula’s outer coastline.
 It is home to some characteristic marine animals like white-flippered blue penguins and New Zealand fur seals.